izne/AC6309/README.md

 |$B000-$BFFF|Unallocated|4KB|
 |$C000-$FFFF|ROM|16KB|

+### AC29
-The I/O being split into four pieces is forming the ACIA and the 3 extension port select lines with the following addressing:
+The A000 I/O address being split into four pieces (another 74138) is forming the ACIA and adding 3 extension port select lines with the following addressing:
 |Address range|Device|Size|
 |-------------|------|----|
 |$A000-$A3FF|UART|1KB|